 The first few solutions to Eq.
-(17) are given in the m = 1 row of Table 1.
+17 are given in the m = 1 row of Table 1.
 Again, these values are equal to those of the corresponding internal eigenvalue problem, yet they have been derived here purely from a boundary integral equation perspective.
-Fictitious frequencies for higher order values of m can also be obtained in a similar manner.
-Table 1 contains all fictitious frequencies below $k_f R = 10$ for a sphere.
+Spurious frequencies for higher order values of m can also be obtained in a similar manner.
+Table 1 contains all spurious frequencies below $k_f R = 10$ for a sphere.

 The above derivation that starts from the homogeneous integral equation, Eq.
-(4) demonstrates the role of the Green's function and the boundary shape in determining the spectrum of fictitious frequencies and solutions for acoustic scattering by a solid sphere.
+4 demonstrates the role of the Green's function and the boundary shape in determining the spectrum of fictitious frequencies and spurious solutions for acoustic scattering by a solid sphere.
 We can now show how to modify the fictitious frequency spectrum using different Green's functions.

-4. The modified Green's function
+296 4.
+The modified Green's function

 Different forms of the Green's function can be used to construct the integral equation of the BEM as long as they satisfy the same differential equation in the solution domain and the Sommerfeld radiation condition at infinity as the free space Green's function.
-A simple modified Green's function, $G{\text{mod}}$ , can be taken as where the origin is taken to be the center of the sphere and the vector a corresponds to a point inside the sphere (|a| < R) with $c_2$ an arbitrary constant.
-The integral equation that implements the BEM with $G{\text{mod}}$ becomes:
+A simple modified Green's function, G{mod} , can be taken as